cindias/cindias.github.io/_pages/about.md

 My research explores how demographic shifts—declining fertility, changing marriage patterns, and increased geographic mobility—are reshaping family support networks and healthy aging across diverse populations.
 I use demographic methods like Sullivan's healthy life expectancy and multistate life tables to examine three key questions: How are demographic changes transforming family arrangements in later life?
 What do these changes mean for health inequalities, particularly regarding cognitive decline and social well-being?
 And how can we improve measurement approaches in aging studies to better understand health disparities and forecast future care needs?

 My work has been published in *Demography*, *Journal of Gerontology: Social Sciences*, *Age and Ageing*, and other journals, with coverage in the *South China Morning Post*.
-I also write about demographic trends for broader audiences, including[Scientific American](https://scientificamerican.com/article/chinas-population-could-shrink-to-half-by-2100/).
+I also write about demographic trends for broader audiences, including [Scientific American](https://scientificamerican.com/article/chinas-population-could-shrink-to-half-by-2100/).